-- 2.1 Commencement: This Agreement commences on and from the Commencement Date, being 1 July 2021, even though it may be signed by one or more of the parties at a later date and applies for the Term. - 2.2 Term: The Term of the Agreement runs from the Commencement Date to the earlier to occur of: - (i) 30 June 2024; and in each case subject to the rights set out in this Agreement for early termination of the Term.
+- 2.1 Commencement: This Agreement commences on and from the Commencement Date, being 1 July 2023, even though it may be signed by one or more of the parties at a later date and applies for the Term. - 2.2 Term: The Term of the Agreement runs from the Commencement Date to the earlier to occur of: - (i) 30 June 2026; and - (ii) the date you are notified in writing by us that you are no longer a Milk Supply Partner in each case subject to the rights set out in this Agreement for early termination of the Term.